respinos/umich-arclight/.docker/README.md

     app-user@d9988b05920c:~$

-The working directory will be the root of the Rails project.
+The working directory will be the root of the Rails project, `/opt/app-root`.
 You can run rake tasks from that point, or access the Rails console:

     app-user@d9988b05920c:~$ bundle exec rails c

+Note that you are logged in as the user `app-user` (UID 1001), which is a member of the `root` group (GID 0).

 To stop the development environment: